Read this review of all the bathrooms at Lighthaven Building A RIGHT NOW!

 The three bathrooms I’ve named after Metal Gear Solid characters are shown as blue drops.

 Located near the kitchen area of Building A, Liquid, Solid, and Solidus form a complex with each other.
 They’re siblings or rather imperfect clones but their individual personalities still manage to shine through.
 Liquid is the first bathroom on the left eager to be my first choice but its imperfections quickly become apparent to me.
-Black nondescript floors, a black ceiling, and black walls contrasted with wood paneled accent walls didn’t leave much of an impression but fittingly there’s a large painting of a sail boat on the sea by the commode.
+Black nondescript floors, a black ceiling, and black walls contrasted with wood paneled accent walls didn’t leave much of an impression but fittingly there’s a large painting of a sailboat on the sea by the commode.
 A single recessed linear fixture winds paths around the ceiling and down the wall only to be interrupted by a full length mirror!
 And the door just barely scrapes past the corner of the sink.
-There a tension in Liquid, a sense he just wasn’t put together right, that’s not present in his twin brother, Solid, across the wall.
+There’s a tension in Liquid, a sense he just wasn’t put together right, that’s not present in his twin brother, Solid, across the wall.

-Solid uses all the same interior elements as Liquid, down to the identical plant in the corner but small details draw the experience together instead of highlighting the flaws.
-A half height wall, matched in material to the wood panel walls, provides some additional privacy when relieving oneself, while the smaller floor area is less open and vulnerable.
+Solid uses all the same interior elements as Liquid, down to the identical plant in the corner, but small details draw the experience together instead of highlighting the flaws.
+A half-height wall, matched in material to the wood panel walls, provides some additional privacy when relieving oneself, while the smaller floor area is less open and vulnerable.
 A stern dark photograph of the diagonal lines of a corrugated metal roof suggests that whatever you’re doing in here, it’s got some sturdiness behind it.
 The door is sensibly oriented.

 If not for this comprehensive review many residents here at Inkhaven might not ever learn about the hidden third bathroom on the first level of A since it is only accessible from outside!
-Tucked into a junk space accessible either by a ramp walkway located near the Onion, through the backdoor of the Glass Hall, or through Mag’s office.
+It’s tucked into a junk space accessible either by a ramp walkway located near the Onion, through the backdoor of the Glass Hall, or through Mag’s office.
 This curious explorer poked around next to a disused phone booth and found a surprise third bathroom that shares a wall with the other two, Solidus!
 Solidus is no joke.
 A full cowboy mural on one wall and various astronaut toy decorations on the other greet you immediately upon entering.
 Everything the other two bathrooms do, Solidus does better.
 Dimmable lighting, Rounded full length mirror that shows the user in front of a cowboy scene.
 Instead of a regular toilet, Solidus has a bidet (the ever reliable Toto Washlet).
 Instead of a piddly box cabinet with your contractor grade ceramic sink and faucet, Solidus has a black raised bowl sink with a matching faucet coming straight out of the wall.
 The faucet handle is also mounted to the wall, claaa-ssy!
 And the power on the waterflow of this faucet!
-Reader, I don’t exaggerate when I say this faucet blew me away when I turned it on full blast it, it really goes.
-All the elements give Solidus a transcendent, powerful air, like if the President of the US was a cyborg and just like if the president were a cyborg it also feels malevolent and a little pathetic.
+Reader, I don’t exaggerate when I say this faucet blew me away when I set it to full blast, it really sprays like a hose.
+Solidus has a transcendent, powerful air, like if the President of the US was a cyborg and just like if the president were a cyborg it also feels malevolent and a little pathetic.
 Most of the bathrooms in Lighthaven have a drawer with an offering of menstrual products that ranges from functional to generous.
 Both Liquid and Solid have these clearly labeled under the sink.
 They are in touch with their Anima.
 In Solidus, this drawer is small and you have to lean awkwardly over the side of the sink or twist on the seat to even notice it.
 You cannot open the drawer fully as it’s blocked by the controls of the bidet…

 Modern bathroom featuring a wooden accent wall, a stylish toilet, a round mirror, and decorative plant.
 The room has a unique mural depicting a scenic landscape.